-I used to say maths is stupid, how can you you use that in the real world? – Jason Padgett
+I used to say math is stupid, how can you you use that in the real world? – Jason Padgett

-“I used to say ‘maths is stupid, how can you use that in the real world’?
+“I used to say ‘math is stupid, how can you use that in the real world’?
 And I thought that was like a smart statement.
 I really believed it.”

 While out with friends, Padgett was attacked and robbed by two men outside a karaoke bar.
 They took his already torn leather jacket.